 Who says you have to venture deep into remote wild country to have a great bikepacking adventure.
-The GNR (Grand Nith Ramble) was designed not only to offer an extension to the BT 700 route, but to also take riders on a 350 kilometre journey along two of southern Ontario’s most alluring rivers – the Grand and Nith.
+The GNR (Grand Nith Ramble) was designed not only to offer an extension to the BT 700 route, but to also take riders on a journey along two of southern Ontario’s most alluring rivers – the Grand and Nith.

 A large network of doubletrack and singletrack trail riding along the Grand River and within the beautiful Dundas Conservation Area.

 A handful of historic steel truss bridges spanning the Nith River - several of which are closed to vehicular traffic.

 Local breweries to help quench a riders thirst.

 Plenty of options for idyllic riverside camping spots.